-- Elementary and Secondary: 1-5 day suspension or 1-3 days if on a Condensed Academic Term.
-The administration may make a recommendation for a long-term suspension - Required drug education class (failure to attend may result in additional days of suspension for insubordination) - b.
+- Elementary and Secondary: 1-5 day suspension.
+The administration may make a recommendation for a long-term suspension. - Required drug education class (failure to attend will result in additional days of suspension for insubordination). - b.
 Prescription Medication All prescription medication will be provided to the school nurse and properly stored, unless the student possesses properly approved self-carry documentation.
-Without proper medical authorization, students shall not transport prescription medication to or from school or have such medication in their possession at any time without meeting conditions prescribed by the Board.

-- 1. Possession or use of prescription medication without proper authorization: (Possession and use only; this does NOT include distribution).
+Without proper medical authorization, students shall not transport prescription medication to or from school or have such medication in their possession at any time without meeting conditions prescribed by the Board. - 1.
+Possession or use of prescription medication without proper authorization: (Possession and use only; this does NOT include distribution).
 Upon arrival to school, the student must secure provide the medication immediately to a school staff member.
-Failing to do so is a violation of this rule. - Elementary and Secondary: - First Offense 0-3 day suspension or 0-2 days if on a Condensed Academic Term.
-Required drug education class (failure to attend may result in additional days of suspension for insubordination) - Second Offense 0-5 day suspension or 0-3 days if on a Condensed Academic Term.
-Required drug education class (failure to attend may result in additional days of suspension for insubordination)
+Failing to do so is a violation of this rule. - Elementary and Secondary: - First Offense: 0-3 day suspension.
+Required drug education class (failure to attend will result in additional days of suspension for insubordination) - Second Offense: 0-5 day suspension.
+Required drug education class (failure to attend will result in additional days of suspension for insubordination)